 Located in beautiful Old Amityville Village near the southern end of Route 110.

-Please also note the emergency service hours.
+Please also note emergency and after hours instructions.